ping13/heospy/Readme.md

 ## Limitations

-Currently, heospy cannot listen to events from any HEOS player, as they are specified in the [specification][specs].
+Currently, heospy cannot listen to events from an HEOS player.
+Events are described in the [specification][specs].
+Please contact me, if you are interested in helping out.

 ## Credits